 Test 11 for the LON section and Test 21 for the transition section are conducted for test levels 1 through 3.
 They are intended to evaluate strength of the section in containing and redirecting the 2000P test vehicle.
 Tests 11 and 21 are optional for test levels 4, 5, and 6.
 They should be conducted if a reasonable uncertainty exists regarding impact performance of the system for these tests.
 It is recommended that results of Tests 12 and 22 be carefully examined prior to conducting Tests 11 and 21.
 Tests 12 and 22 will establish basic structural adequacy of the barrier.
-However, satisfactory performance for Tests 11 and 21.
+However, satisfactory performance for Tests 12 and 22 does not assure satisfactory performance for Tests 11 and 21.
 For example, there may be geometric incompatibilities between the barrier and the 2000P vehicle that could result in excessive snagging or pocketing.